flownative/openidconnect-neos/README.md

 You may mix "rolesFromClaims" with "addRolesFromExistingAccount".
 In  that case roles from claims and existing accounts will be merged.

-Again, check logs for hints if things are not working as expected.
+Again, check the logs for hints if things are not working as expected.

-## Auto-creation of Neos Users
+#### Roles for Auto-Created Neos Users

 In case auto-creation of users is enabled, the roles on the new user can be set by configuration: